JoaquinAcuna97/vending-machine-/README.md

 This makes sure that the cost of software maintenance is low, and code can be easily reused and is adaptable to change.
 Moreover, providing  separation of concerns

-I try to use the open/close principle, in a case where a you have to create a class implementation by extending the abstract base class to implement the required behavior instead of changing the abstract class.
+I try to use the open/close principle, in a case where you have to create a class implementation, doit by extending the abstract base class to implement the required behavior instead of changing the abstract class.

 I use Singleton design pattern—one of the simplest